Libellule – Home 18744 House

 - Upstairs comfy salon with flat screen TV (French and UK channels).

-We are happy to discuss any details by phone or email, and try to fit in with your arrangements and requirements.
+We are happy to discuss any details to try to fit in with your arrangements and requirements.

 Minimum booking is one week.

 There is a 50€/week reduction for the 2nd and subsequent weeks

 There is also a refundable 200€ security deposit.

 Further details indoors

 Please note that there are 3 staircases - the top one from salon to roof terrace is steep!